xStrato/Quartz-HealthCheck-NLog-Worker/README.md

 **New Project cmd**
 ```
-dotnet new qh-worker -o "MyProject"
+dotnet new qh-worker -o "MyProjectName"
 ```